open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-memory-profiling/README.md

 Allocation USDTs are expected to fire more frequently than perf samples even after in-process sampling.
 Back-pressure is layered at two points:

-- **In-process: open-loop random-interval sampling.** The in-process side draws the next byte distance to a sample from a geometric distribution, or an exponential approximation, with mean equal to the configured sampling interval per thread.
+- **In-process: open-loop random-interval sampling** (see Background: assumed in-process contract for the mechanism).
 This is open-loop - the application has no idea what the profiler is currently doing - and gives an unbiased estimator via `weight`.
 Cheap, simple, and the primary cost of the book-keeping is accessing the TLS to track state.
 This is also the approach used by samplers such as jemalloc and tcmalloc in their own observability infrastructure; by supporting the ecosystem where it is, we increase the chances of being able to influence allocators to include sampling hooks by default when this method shows adoption.
 - **eBPF / collector side: closed-loop PID control.** The profiler maintains a target rate of memory events (expressed as a fraction of the overall sample budget) and runs a PID controller in user space that adjusts a drop probability applied inside the `uprobe_heap_alloc` eBPF program.
 The controller observes the measured event rate, compares it against the target, and updates the threshold so that memory events occupy a bounded share of the payload regardless of workload spikes.

+We also anticipate a future in-process addition: dynamic interval adjustment, where the sampler targets a fixed samples-per-second rate and self-adjusts its interval to hit it.
+This is purely a sampler-side concern - it doesn't change the USDT contract and the profiler doesn't need to know it's happening.

 Notes on the controller: